Neighborhood Info Without The Neighborhood Drama. Learn more

 Our Review of Harvey

-The company has a solid pedigree: Harvey’s parent company, Harvey Building Products, was founded more than 60 years ago, giving the company extensive experience within the roofing and window manufacturing industry.
+Harvey Windows has a solid pedigree: its parent company, Harvey Building Products, was founded more than 60 years ago, giving the company extensive experience within the roofing and window manufacturing industry.
 The company is also well-regarded and has an A+ rating with the Better Business Bureau.

 Unfortunately, homeowners outside of the East Coast are likely out of luck if they like Harvey.
 The company sells products only in 16 states, primarily on the Atlantic Coast as well as Ohio and Illinois.